Budapestby VisitCity Guides

 Smart Money Exchange Tips

-Be Wary of "No Commission" Signs
+Watch Out for "No Commission" Signs

-Know the Mid-Market Rate
+Know the Real Exchange Rate

 Ask Questions

-Check Ratings Before Visiting
+Check Ratings First

 Smartphone and notebook with floating dollar signs overlay on wooden desk